Full of B vitamins and copper, mushrooms make for a healthy addition to your dinner.

 How Long Mushrooms Last

-Mushrooms don’t last long, but they do stay fresh for longer than a lot of veg, like asparagus.
+Mushrooms don’t last long, but they do stay fresh for longer than a lot of vegetables, like asparagus.

 You can expect your fresh, whole mushrooms to last in the fridge for 7-10 days.